-With MDelay feature, you can make a time shifting (a delay) for required period for any sources.
+With MDelay feature, you can make time shifting (a delay) for the required period for any sources.

 It means that you can obtain video and audio with a delay between preview and real time.
 For example, you can see on a preview panel an event from live sources that have already happened earlier.
 Or start to download a network stream into a buffer and then playback it.
 You can use it for any source objects in MPlatform SDK - MFile, MLive, MMixer, MPlaylist, and for any frames in MFormats SDK.

 Main features of MDelay

 Delaying the stream for a precise number of frames

 Specify the desired delay and be sure that it is frame accurate at any moment.

 Set desired compression quality to get the balance between picture quality and CPU utilization with internal MJPEG encoder or uncompressed for a lossless result.